The bankruptcy application says “It is very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold“.

 A lawnmower is a basic piece of domestic equipment – most people with gardens have one.

 The Official Receiver’s general approach is that you will be able to keep normal domestic objects providing they aren’t worth more than reasonable replacements.
 This applies to clothes, furniture, carpets, bedding, electrical goods etc. Most people who go bankrupt do not lose ANY domestic possessions.

 So your lawnmower is that it is almost certainly safe.
 The Official Receiver is unlikely to be interested in it unless it is very new and expensive.

 If you have recently bought a splendid ride-on mower then it will be at risk, but a normal mower, no.

 Can I keep my caravan?

-One option might be for someone to “buy” your caravan from the OR so that you can keep it.
+One option might be for a relative to buy your caravan from the OR and let you use it.
 If you want to do this, list the caravan as one of your assets on your bankruptcy forms and include its second-hand value.
 Then at your interview with the OR after bankruptcy, explain that your parents would like to buy the caravan.

 Do they take away children’s games consoles?

 No, they belong to your children, not you.

 My brother’s jet skis are in my garage